yueyaog/GeneShift/README.md

 |      ...      |   ...  |   ...  |   ...  | ... |   ...  |
 | B_gene_n_rep3 |  7.889 |  13.206|  11.192| ... |  9.761 |

 where the first row is a header containing the time points and the first column is an index containing condition, geneID, and rep. Entries are seperated by comma.
-Quantile normalization and log<sub>2</sub>(x+1) transformation need to applied before you input ```*_exp.csv``` to GeneShift workflow.
+Quantile normalization and log<sub>2</sub>(x+1) transformation need to applied before you input ```*_exp_rep.csv``` to GeneShift workflow.
 ## Execute the Workflow
 The workflow contains a test gene expression matrix for testing.
 First, user need to execute ```initiate.sh``` to make sure the output from each step will be stored properly.
 ```